Why cyber trolls and bullying activities are thriving in England

-Unless you have experienced online trolling and social media abuse online, it is very hard to understand how it feels.
+Unless you have experienced cyber trolls and bullying or online trolling and social media abuse online, it is very hard to understand how it feels.
 The mental and physical effects on a victim of online trolling abuse should not be underestimated.

 There are many reasons why victims of online trolling do not seek legal help.
 If they are in the public eye, they may feel that they will cause more attention and expose themselves to more online trolling abuse.
 They may feel a legal case would be too convoluted and attract unwanted attention (Cohen Davis work quickly, with privacy protection and obtain anonymity orders for our clients).

 If they are role models or are seen to be inspirational to perhaps a younger audience, it is hard to expose themselves as being victims of such horrendous harassment online, since they feel responsible for maintaining a certain image.
 Thankfully, these role models are coming forward and talking about their experiences of online trolling.
 This will bring more awareness about the impact on people that are suffering from online trolling abuse and hopefully give support and hope, as every online user is vulnerable to it and there is nothing to be shameful about because very often, it is difficult to ignore and not take personally, no matter the source.

 It is difficult developing a thick skin when you are a victim of online trolling.
 It is not that easy to switch off from it, when it is blasted from the internet 24 hours a day, all the while, escalating.
 Online trolling is not exclusive to people in the public eye.
 Anyone from all walks of life, are targets.